-We have audited the accompanying consolidated statements of financial position of Aeterna Zentaris Inc. (the Company) as of December 31, 2022 and 2021, the related consolidated statements of changes in shareholders' equity, loss and comprehensive loss, and cash flows, for each of the two years in the period ended December 31, 2022, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and its financial performance and its cash flows for each of the two years in the period ended December 31, 2022, in conformity with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statement of financial position of Aeterna Zentaris Inc. and subsidiaries (the "Company") as of December 31, 2023, the related consolidated statements of changes in shareholders' equity, loss and comprehensive loss, and cash flows, for the year ended December 31, 2023, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023, and its financial performance and its cash flows for the year ended December 31, 2023, in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.